Paradise Pool in Linden (Waterfall and Swimming Hole)

 1. Cox’s Road

-Once you’ve parked your car, you can find the start of the walking trail at the northern end of the car park.
+Once you’ve parked your car, you’ll find the start of the walking trail at the northern end of the car park.

-The first section of the walking track to Paradise Pool is on a fire trail that runs behind residential properties, and while this fire trail itself may not be very exciting, it is, in fact, a historic road.
+The first section of the track to Paradise Pool follows a fire trail that runs behind residential properties.
+While this stretch might not seem particularly exciting, it holds historical significance as part of Cox’s Road.

 Old Cox’s Road